 Read on to learn more about one young man’s experience with DMD.

 Ravi Lipman has something to say.

-A rising senior at the University of Memphis, Ravi is naturally soft-spoken.
+A senior at the University of Memphis, Ravi is naturally soft-spoken.
 But with every new passion he has found in his life – environmental protection, philosophy, and advocacy on behalf of people with disabilities – he has grown increasingly motivated to speak up.

 “I’m trying to overcome shyness and become more comfortable in my skin,” he explains.
 “I have important things to say, and too often, I hold it back because I’m afraid of what people think because of how I look.”

 Ravi, 21, lives with DMD, a rare disorder that leads to progressive muscle wasting.
 DMD results from a genetic mutation on the X chromosome and can be passed down from the affected person’s mother or – as in Ravi’s case – originate through a random mutation.
 It begins in childhood, but early symptoms are not always noticeable.